whakkee/whakkee.github.io/content/post/2024/11/metrics/metrics.md

 #### TelemetryDeck

 The minute you're adding analytics tools to your site or app, however, you're dealing with your visitor's / user's privacy.
 I prefer to use tools that treat user data with care.
-In the case of this blog, I'm using [TelemetryDeck](https://telemetrydeck.com).
+In the case of this blog, which is made with [Hugo](https://gohugo.io), I'm now using [TelemetryDeck](https://telemetrydeck.com).
 I like that TelemetryDeck does not collect [any personally identifiable information](https://telemetrydeck.com/privacy).
 On top of that, up to 100K signals per month, it's free to use.
+(And no, I don't have stocks, I just really care about privacy, and I know the people at TelemetryDeck do too!)

 #### Implementing TelemetryDeck on Hugo